July 2021 - Page 9

 WASHINGTON, DC - JANUARY 19: The U.S. Capitol is shown as a looming government shutdown threatens federal government services January 19, 2018 in Washington, DC.
 Congress continues to wrestle with passage of a continuing resolution to fund the federal government past midnight this evening.
 (Photo by Win McNamee/Getty Images)

-Six Texas House Democrats test positive for Covid-19 in Washington
+Six Texas Democrats in DC Test Positive for Covid-19

 By Paul LeBlanc, Rachel Janfaza and Dianne Gallagher Another Texas state House Democrat who traveled to Washington, DC, last week has tested positive for Covid-19, an official with the group told CNN on Monday evening, bringing the number of infected legislators to six.
 The lawmakers are part of the group that left Texas, flying from